TILOS-AI-Institute/MacroPlacement/Utilities/placement_viewer/README.md

-# Utility function to visualize placement in image format using plc_client from Google Circuit Training
+# Utility function to visualize placement in image format

 This utlity script uses the plc_client binary provided with the Google Circuit Training to plot the placement of macros and standard cells in an image format.
+The input to the placement viewer is the placement files in prototxt and .plc format

 ### Install Google Circuit Training plc_wrapper_main library
 ```